 I see it on a day to day basis.
-So many producers are falling into the same trap and being sucked into the same patterns because many of them share the same beliefs as each other.
-Now this is not an article about false beliefs with music production (EQ, compression and song writing tips etc), this is more for the marketing and real world scenarios.
+Soooo many producers are falling into the same trap and being sucked into the same bad patterns.
+Now this is not an article about false beliefs with music production (EQ, compression and song writing tips etc), this is more for the marketing and real world music industry scenarios.
 So with that being said, it’s time to shatter some myths!
 Do any of the following sound like you?
 Maybe it’s time to change the way you thing about these things…

 False Belief 1.
 “My Followers, Subs & Likes represent how many people will check out my new track…”